ot4i/iib-app-connect-trigger-pattern/doc/modwarehouse.md

 * Replace all instances of the path /warehouse/stock/hook with the path you used on the webhook subflow  WebhookBaseUrl (for example: /customer/address/hook).

-* Replace all instances of `warehouse` with you new name (avoiding spaces).
+* Replace all instances of `warehouse` with your new name (avoiding spaces).

 * Find the newStock event and change it's details to reflect the new event you are generating.
 This will involve changing all instances of newStock to the new name and changing the JSON schema used to have the correct fields.

 * Find the host entry and replace it with the hostname:port for IIB.
 The port is not the IIB admin port (normally 4414) but is instead the port used by the message flow (normally 7800).
-If you want to use HTTP then change https in schemas to http.
+If you want to use unsecured HTTP then change https in schemas to http.

 Go through the description in the rest of the file and change them to more meaningful values for you particular system.